4.9.11

 How much do you NEED to spend to become an art collector?

-I have rated FREE to $$$$$ as the most expensive and with each category, is explained where you could seek out original art for your art collecting budget!
+I have rated FREE to $$$$ as the most expensive, and with each category, it is explained where you can seek out original art for your art collecting budget.

 FREE- $

 Art can be anything you find interesting.
-My experience as a Merchandise Display and Window Trimmer for various types of stores has proven it’s all in the pizzazz of staging the items, as anything can be set out attractively, featuring its 'shiny' & most interesting elements.
+My experience as a Merchandise Display and Window Trimmer for various types of stores has proven that it’s all in the pizzazz of staging the items, as anything can be set out attractively, featuring its shiny and most interesting elements.

-If you find yourself crafty or artistic, there are many fun creative ways to decorate your home with some basic supplies and some helpful directions from any ‘how to do’ art craft books, DVDs, or classes taken from art & craft teachers.
-Your Art & craft can come from friends and family members who show some talent or at least you're proud of their accomplishments.
+If you find yourself crafty or artistic, there are many fun, creative ways to decorate your home with some basic supplies and some helpful directions from any ‘how-to-do’ art craft books, DVDs, or classes taken from art & craft teachers.
+Your art and craft can come from friends and family members who show some talent or at least make you proud of their accomplishments.

-Working in an Art Gallery and Frame store has shown me that even the most primitive of artworks like your children's art, can be shown to be most delightful and interesting when you frame it.
-You can also find bargain artworks in garage sales, eBay, Second Hand Thrift stores, back allies, and your grandparent’s attic, seek and you shall find!
+Working in an Art Gallery and Frame store has shown me that even the most basic of artworks, such as your children's art, can be made to appear most delightful and enjoyable when framed.
+You can also find bargain artworks in garage sales, eBay, Second-Hand Thrift stores, back alleys, and your grandparents' attic; seek and you shall find!

 $-$$

-Check out your community events calendars, newspaper, message boards, etc. for art shows.
-There is the local talent to discover from such places as; High schools, public libraries, artists’ groups, Art schools, artists' collectives like art co-ops, senior centers, gift shops, the shopping mall, and even restaurants and certain businesses will display local artists’ works and will gladly pass on the information or sell the artworks displayed.
+Check out your community events calendars, newspaper, message boards, etc., for art shows.
+There is the local talent to discover from such places as: High schools, public libraries, artists’ groups, Art schools, artists' collectives like art co-ops, senior centers, gift shops, the shopping mall, and even restaurants and specific businesses will display local artists’ works and will gladly pass on the information or sell the artworks displayed.

 Earth-day Event in Vancouver B.C.